Cloudy with a Chance of TB: Bringing Health Screening to Marginalized Communities

 Lima is a magical city.
 I find myself getting lost staring at the way the sky and the ocean become one at the horizon, often making it feel like the end of the world.
 Coming from Miami Beach, I am grateful to work in a city that is on the water, a feature that very much reminds me of home, providing for a familiar yet new take on living near the ocean.

 The weather here is definitely something that I have never experienced before.
 Lima’s proximity to the ocean and the fact that it is locked in by surrounding mountains makes for a thick fog that consumes the city.
-Most of the year, Lima’s weather is overcast (hence the title of this blog post) and extremely humid, with rates reaching almost 100% at times.
-Oh and also, it never rains.
-Ever.
+Most of the year, Lima’s weather is overcast (hence the title of this blog post) and extremely humid.
+It also almost never rains, ever.

 So far, my experience in the field has increased my overall understanding of and appreciation for Peruvian culture.
 It’s different than the Latin American cultures I know and have embodied since birth (Colombian and Cuban).
 I’m very excited for the year to come, to gain more experience, and to learn each and every day from my Peruvian colleagues.
 It can be a bit intimidating to jump right into an existing project but I’m lucky to have had strategic guidance from my supervisor, another very knowledgeable volunteer on the project, and everyone else on the team.
 I also feel very lucky to work with an organization that so fundamentally aligns with my views, and has shaped a great part of the way that I see the world today.